EPH (company): Ukraine

 In April 2020 EPH subsidiary EP Ukraine has been granted a license to explore and extract mainly natural gas in the Grunivska field (Sumy Oblast, Poltava Oblast) and Ochtyrska field (Sumy, Poltava and Kharkiv Oblast).

 United Kingdom

 In November 2014 it was announced, that EPH will acquire Eggborough Power Station.
 The transaction was completed in January 2015.

 In January 2016 EPH acquired Lynemouth power station from RWE npower.
 In February 2016 it was reported that EPH are entering the SME retail energy market with a new online service called Energy Scanner.

 In June 2017 it was announced that EPH will acquire South Humber Bank and Langage Power Stations from Centrica.

 In April 2019 AES Corporation has agreed to sell Ballylumford power station and Kilroot power station to EP UK Investments, a subsidiary of EPH.
 The transaction was completed in June 2019.

 In March 2020 EP UK Investments acquired Humbly Grove Energy Limited, that owns and operates Humbly Grove Gas Storage facility.

+Netherlands

+January 2023 EPH acquired via its Dutch subsidiary EPNL the 50% stake of EDF in 870 MW Sloe powerstation.49 At the same time the other 50% of Sloe powerstation was acquired by an overtake of the Dutch energy company PZEM.
+With these deals EPNL got a 100% ownership on Sloe powerstation near Vlissingen and also a 50 km natural gas pipeline was included in this deal, what supplies the Sloe powerstation.

+In the same period EPNL take over the 800 MW gasfired Rijnmond Energy powerstation near Rotterdam from GSO Capital Partners.

+In May 2023 EPNL acquire the Dutch assets of Castleton Commodities International (CCI).
+This deal include the 425 MW gasfired Maasstroom Energy powerstation nearby Rotterdam (and beside Rijnmond Energy) and a 50% stake in the 950 MW gasfired Enecogen powerstation in Europoort.